 - Gently rub the area where you are feeling the pain

-Headaches that affect women: atmospheric
+Headaches that can affect you: atmospheric

-Adds Dr. Fowler, “these pressure changes can also increase blood flow in our head and widen the blood vessels, sending messages through our cerebrovascular system that create pain.
+Fowler also adds, “These pressure changes can also increase blood flow in our head and widen the blood vessels, sending messages through our cerebrovascular system that create pain.
 Similarly, altitude changes, such as when flying in a plane, are another major trigger for headaches.”

-Headaches that affect women: hormone-related
+Headaches that can affect you: hormone-related

 Hormone levels are often cited as a major contributor to headaches in women.
 As Fowler notes, “estrogen is an essential hormone for the female reproductive system, and fluctuations in this hormone can trigger headaches.
 Women are particularly vulnerable to estrogen fluctuations during the menstrual cycle, pregnancy and menopause — which helps to explain why more women than men suffer from headaches.”